-- On the left side of the page you can quickly find a provider by clicking on "Find a Doctor" - Search by location, Office, or Doctor - Results list providers closest to your ZIP code first (if searching by Location) - Click on the View Practice Details button next to the provider to display products, services, doctors, etc. for that location - OR, you can call 800-877-7195 to speak with a Customer Service representative
+- On the left side of the page you can quickly find a provider by clicking on "Find a Doctor" - Search by location, Office, or Doctor.
+Results list providers closest to your ZIP code first (if searching by Location) - Click on the View Practice Details button next to the provider to display products, services, doctors, etc. for that location.